Healthcare Services Management

 Downtown Milwaukee Campus

-This program prepares you to demonstrate leadership skills, supervise support staff, and ensure that the healthcare facility’s workflow is running efficiently and according to prescribed quality standards.
+Demonstrate leadership skills, supervise support staff, and ensure that the healthcare facility’s workflow is running efficiently and according to prescribed quality standards with abilities attained through this program.
+Many classes are taught at MATC's Health Education Center (HEC), 1311 North Sixth Street.

-Career Outlook: Because employers in healthcare systems seek individuals who can function in multiple capacities, the demand for this profession continues to grow.
+Career Outlook: Employers in healthcare systems seek individuals who can function in multiple capacities, so the demand for this profession continues to grow.
 Graduates may be employed in hospitals, outpatient departments, physicians’ offices, clinics, laboratories and long-term care facilities.

-Added Career Value: You can earn a Health Unit Coordinator diploma or Phlebotomy diploma on your way to completing this degree.
+Career Pathway: You can earn a Health Unit Coordinator diploma or Phlebotomy diploma on your way to completing this degree.

 Program Code: 10-530-3